First New Zealand wine made from Certified Biodynamic Grapes

 Richmond Plains is New Zealand first vineyard to be certified full biodynamic by Demeter as of May 27th 2008 and our 2008 ARIES Pinot Noir was New Zeland first Demeter Certified Biodynamic wine.

 Richmond Plains has always been certified organic so managing their vineyard biodynamically was a natural progression.

-I was inspired by wines made by Millton Estate, biodynamic pioneers who make fantastic wine, and other internationally renowned producers like Cullen in Australia and Zind Humbrecht and Chapoutier in France.
+We were inspired by wines made by Millton Estate, biodynamic pioneers who make fantastic wine, and other internationally renowned producers like Cullen in Australia and Zind Humbrecht and Chapoutier in France.

 If you can make a delicious wine that’s good for the environment and for you, then why not!

 The concept of Biodynamics was introduced to the world in 1924 by Austrian, Rudolf Steiner a philosopher and educator.
 Decades of industrial farming techniques had resulted in declining land fertility and livestock health.
 To revive farm fertility Steiner advocated use of preparations and composting to increase microbial life, structure and nutrient availability in the soil.

 The name biodynamic comes from ancient Greek "bios", meaning life and "dynamis", meaning energy which gives us “life-energy”